-Have you noticed how different approaches to education differ in different eras?
-The worldview, values and psychology of modern children are radically different from those of 20–30 years ago, and this is a natural consequence of global transformations.
+Have you noticed how different the approaches to parenting are in different eras?
+The worldview, values, and psychology of modern children are radically different from those of 20–30 years ago, and this is a natural consequence of global transformations.

 The upbringing of the baby boomer generation was largely shaped after World War II in an atmosphere of economic boom and traditional values.

 Respect for elders was one of the main principles.
-Parents were an authority, and children had to obey without question.
-Children were encouraged to be independent, to solve their problems independently.
-Emotional manifestations were often suppressed.
-Education was seen as the key to success and hard work — as a duty.
+Parents were authority figures, and children had to obey unconditionally.
+Children were encouraged to be independent and solve their problems on their own.
+Emotional expressions were often suppressed.
+Education was seen as the key to success, and hard work was considered a duty.

 Generation X (born approximately 1965–1980)

-This generation is called «children with keys on their necks» (latchkey kids) because they grew up during the period of increasing divorce and mothers going to work.
+This generation is called "latchkey kids" because they grew up during a time of increasing divorce rates and mothers going to work.

-A feature of the generation was less parental control.
-Parents were busy with work, so children were forced to learn independence early.
-They came from school themselves, did lessons and found entertainment.
+A characteristic of this generation was less parental control.
+Parents were busy with work, so children had to learn independence early.
+They came home from school by themselves, did their homework, and found their own entertainment.

 Generation Y, or Millennials (born approximately 1981–1996)

-Millennial parenting marks the beginning of «helicopter» parenting, where parents actively «flew» over their children.
-They constantly monitored, helped with lessons, enrolled in numerous circles.
-This was done with the aim of giving children more opportunities than the parents themselves had.
-Children were often praised, even for the smallest successes.
-There was a cult of «every — winner».
-Parents tried to protect their children from any difficulties or failures.
+The upbringing of millennials marks the beginning of "helicopter parenting," where parents actively "hovered" over their children.
+They constantly monitored, helped with homework, and enrolled them in numerous extracurricular activities.
+This was done to provide children with more opportunities than their parents had.
+Children were often praised, even for the smallest achievements.
+There was a cult of "everyone is a winner."
+Parents tried to protect children from any difficulties or failures.

 Generation Z (born approximately 1997–2012)

-This is a generation that grew up in the digital era.
-Z's parents, themselves millennials or X's, learned to use technology for parenting, but were aware of their risks.
-Education has become more democratic.
+This generation grew up in the digital age.
+Z parents, themselves being millennials or X, learned to use technology for parenting but were aware of its risks.
+Parenting became more democratic.
 Instead of authoritarianism — dialogue.
-They try to be friends for children.
+They try to be friends with their children.

-This is the first generation that was born completely in the 21st century and in the conditions of total digitalization.
-Alpha children grow up in a world where tablets and smartphones are an integral part of their lives from birth.
+This is the first generation to be born entirely in the 21st century and in conditions of total digitalization.
+Alpha children grow up in a world where tablets and smartphones are an inseparable part of their lives from birth.

-Factors that influenced the development of each of the generations
+Factors that influenced the development of each generation

-The baby boomer generation grew in the face of economic boom and society's desire for stability.
-Parents who survived the war and the Great Depression wanted to provide their children with a prosperous and safe life.
-That is why they focused on discipline, respect for authorities and valued hard work as a guarantee of success.
-Traditional family values were observed in society: the man was the breadwinner, and the woman was the housewife.
+The baby boomer generation grew up in conditions of economic boom and a societal desire for stability.
+Parents who experienced war and the Great Depression wanted to provide their children with a prosperous and safe life.
+That is why they focused on discipline, respect for authority, and valued hard work as a guarantee of success.
+Traditional family values were upheld in society: the man was the breadwinner, and the woman was the homemaker.

-The next generation, Generation X, grew in a period of social instability and economic downturns.
-With the growing number of divorces and women entering the workforce, children were forced to become independent early.
-This contributed to the formation of independence and adaptability in them.
-For them, technology was limited to television and video games, which were part of independent entertainment.
+The next generation, Generation X, grew up during a period of social instability and economic downturns.
+With the rise in divorce rates and women entering the workforce, children were forced to become independent early.
+This contributed to their development of independence and adaptability.
+For them, technology was limited to television and video games, which were part of their independent entertainment.

-Economic stability and the desire for success affected the education of millennials.
-Their parents, baby boomers, wanted their children to achieve more than themselves.
-Parents took over-care of children, addressed their problems and helped avoid failure to ensure they got the best start in life.
+Economic stability and the pursuit of success marked the upbringing of millennials.
+Their parents, the baby boomers, wanted their children to achieve more than they themselves did.
+Parents were overly protective, solving their children's problems and helping them avoid failures to provide them with the best start in life.

-Generation Z grew up in the era of mass Internet access.
-This factor has shaped multitasking thinking, the ability to quickly absorb information and visual perception of the world.
-Parents, aware of the potential risks, began to pay more attention to dialogue and partnership with children.
+Generation Z grew up in the era of mass internet access.
+This factor shaped multitasking thinking, the ability to quickly absorb information, and a visual perception of the world.
+Parents, aware of potential risks, began to pay more attention to dialogue and partnership with their children.

-Generation Alpha — are digital aborigines who are surrounded by gadgets from birth.
-Modern parents (mainly millennials) are focused on openness and tolerance.
-Recognizing the challenges of the digital world, they place more emphasis on emotional intelligence, mental health and self-expression in children.
+Generation Alpha are digital natives who have been surrounded by gadgets since birth.
+Modern parents, primarily millennials, are focused on openness and tolerance.
+Aware of the challenges of the digital world, they pay more attention to emotional intelligence, mental health, and children's self-expression.